 Student Employment Opportunities and Conservation Internships

 Please submit an online application: https://lib.msu.edu/employment/student/.
 To indicate your preference to work in the Wallace Conservation Lab, please type in "Conservation" under "Other" in the "Computer Skills" section.
-Please feel free to contact Sue Depoorter (firstname.lastname@example.org or 517.432.8828).
+Please feel free to contact Sue Depoorter (email@example.com or 517-884-4042).

 From time to time, the Wallace Conservation Lab will host a student as an intern.
 This person may be seeking academic credit or may simply wish to pursue a personal interest.
 The intern may enter knowing very little about bookbinding and conservation or be looking to learn new and hone established skills.
-Expressions of interest are welcome and should be directed to Eric Alstrom (email@example.com or 517.432.8828) for further information.
+Expressions of interest are welcome and should be directed to Eric Alstrom ( or 517-884-0905) for further information.
 Please note that at this time we cannot offer stipends or assistance with housing or other expenses.